absorensen/numbers_go_brrrr/m5_optimization/README.md

 # Optimization
+Generally, when optimizing code, try to see the memory hierarchy and optimize from the bottom up.
+Sure, you can optimize your RAM usage and memory allocations, but it won't matter much if your program spends most of its time waiting on the disk.
+Likewise, microoptimizing your calculations for optimal cache usage probably won't matter much if you are constantly asking the operating system for more RAM in a loop.

 Much like the memory hierarchies there's levels to measuring performance.
 The easiest is just using your system's own task manager.
 On Windows you just click "ctrl+shift+esc" and click on the performance tab.
 No putting in print statements,